cb21tp/TimeTrial/README.md

-# TimeTrial: An Interactive Application for Optimizing the Design and Analysis of Transcriptomic Times-Series Data in Circadian Biology Research
+# TimeTrial: An Interactive Application for Optimizing the Design and Analysis of Transcriptomic Time-Series Data in Circadian Biology Research
 ***
 #### Elan Ness-Cohn, Marta Iwanaszko, William Kath, Ravi Allada, and Rosemary Braun
 ***